Niece Waidhofer Arches Back, Flaunts Ample Chest & Bodacious Booty In Steamy Snap

 Popular influencer Niece Waidhofer has a knack for creating sultry, creative content for her 2.6 million Instagram followers.
-On Thursday, she heated up her page with a snap that saw her wearing an all-black ensemble that highlighted her incredible cleavage and bodacious booty.
+On Thursday, she heated up her page with a snap that saw her wearing an all-black ensemble which highlighted her incredible assets and bodacious booty.

 The model wore her long, raven-hued locks down in big curls with the ends dangling above her derrière.